MarcusWolschon/osmeditor4android/documentation/docs/help/en/Presets.md

 **Add preset** will add a new preset, you will need to supply an URL for the file containing the preset and a name or select a preset file (click the SD-card icon)  that is available on your device.
 Vespucci will download the preset and any icons referenced by URL in the file, presets contained in a ZIP-archive are supported too. *(requires network connectivity for downloading)*

+## Useful presets for download

 Most current JOSM presets can be found in this list [http://josm.openstreetmap.de/wiki/Presets](http://josm.openstreetmap.de/wiki/Presets), copy the URL form the "short description" column on the JOSM site to the URL field and add a name.

 Some potentially useful ones for direct download (these links automatically configure a new preset entry and will only work on your device with Vespucci installed):

- * <a href="vespucci://preset/?preseturl=https://github.com/simonpoole/beautified-JOSM-preset/releases/latest/download/vespucci_zip.zip&presetname=Updated default preset">Update of default preset</a>
+ * <a href="vespucci://preset/?preseturl=https://github.com/simonpoole/beautified-JOSM-preset/releases/latest/download/vespucci_zip.zip&presetname=Updated default preset">Update of default preset</a> *
- * <a href="vespucci://preset/?preseturl=https://github.com/simonpoole/beautified-JOSM-preset//releases/latest/download/vespucci_zip_no_translations.zip&presetname=Default preset without translations">Default preset without translations</a>
  * <a href="vespucci://preset/?preseturl=http://josm.openstreetmap.de/josmfile%3fpage=Presets/LaneAttributes%26zip=1&presetname=Lane tagging">Presets for lane tagging</a>
  * <a href="vespucci://preset/?preseturl=https://github.com/kendzi/Simple3dBuildingsPreset/releases/download/0.9_2018-05-08/s3db-preset.zip&presetname=Simple 3D building properties">Presets for Simple 3D building properties</a>
  * <a href="vespucci://preset/?preseturl=http://josm.openstreetmap.de/josmfile%3Fpage=Presets/Simple_Indoor_Tagging%26zip=1&presetname=Simple Indoor Tagging">Presets for Simple Indoor Tagging</a>